rkillickdev/plan-it-go/README.md

 In development mode, the sqlite3 database provided by Django was used but this was not suitable for use in a production environment.
 The deployed site uses a PostreSQL database hosted by [elephantSQL](https://www.elephantsql.com/) that Heroku can access.
 It was therefore necessary to create an account with [elephantSQL](https://www.elephantsql.com/), and create a new database instance selecting the Tiny Turtle(free) plan.
 My database instance is also named 'plan-it-go'.
 From the ElephantSQL dashboard, clicking on the database reveals a 'details' page where you can access the database URL, which is necessary for use in both the production and development environments.

-To implement functionality of the PostgreSQL database with Django, the following libraries were intalled using the terminal command:
+To implement functionality of the PostgreSQL database with Django, the following libraries were installed using the terminal command:

 ```
 pip3 install dj_database_url==0.5.0 psycopg2